OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/use-hosted-drupal.md

 ## Recap

 In this tutorial we looked at three different possible ways to get started configuring a backend CMS to use while following along with these tutorials.
+This includes the following 3 options:

-This includes; Use our existing Drupal backend, setup your own Drupal instance, and choose and setup a different CMS entirely.
+- Use our existing Drupal backend;
+- Set up your own Drupal instance;
+- Or choose and setup a different CMS entirely.

 ## Further your understanding